shanel-elm/unit-front-end-web-development/css-grid/lesson-notes/readme.md

 ![Typical website layout.](../assets/typical-layout.png)

 - Take a look at [this website](https://getbootstrap.com/docs/5.1/examples/album/), focusing on the overall structure of the page as opposed to the specific styles.
+Try resizing the window and see what happens

 How might CSS Grid be used to help implement this page?